x-c-3/x-c-3.github.io/all_collections/_posts/2022-03-05-umdctf-2022-a-simple-calculator.markdown

 ---
 *[Challenge](https://calculator-3tjck.ondigitalocean.app/), [Source](https://umdctf.io/files/6489ffca545a610f3080620dc86169c7/A_Simple_Calculator.zip?token=eyJ1c2VyX2lkIjoxMDg1LCJ0ZWFtX2lkIjo2NjksImZpbGVfaWQiOjcwfQ.YiPyIw.mxMGnS0K6NK8cFZG422WJ8_wTmQ)*

-# TL;DR

-Sending a POST request to /calc allows arbitrary Python code to be executed due to the dangerous `eval` function.
+**TL;DR**: Sending a POST request to /calc allows arbitrary Python code to be executed due to the dangerous `eval` function.
 Use this to read `secrets.py` (where the flag is hidden), bypassing the output being casted to an integer by using the `.index` method to slowly leak the file.

 *Edit: It's a lot quicker to just use `ord` on each character.*